iaingallagher/BasicPython/Pre-course instructions.md

 It will help to set up a folder/directory for the course.
 So somewhere on your hard drive create a folder called e.g. python_course or something equally imaginative.
 We’ll use that to store the data we’ll deal with during the course.

-If you'd like to try out both python and Atom then click [here](https://github.com/iaingallagher/BasicPython/blob/master/Week1%20-%20Getting%20started.ipynb) to be taken to a simple exercise to give you a flavour of using python, the iptyhon notebook (more about that during the course) and Atom.
+If you'd like to try out both python and Atom then click [here](https://github.com/iaingallagher/BasicPython/blob/master/Week1%20-%20Getting%20started.ipynb) to be taken to a simple exercise to give you a look at using python, the ipython notebook (more about that during the course) and Atom.